A dedication to basketball history, catalogued and ranked for posterity, then presented in convenient list form

 13) Caldwell Jones (Albany State)

-For 18 straight seasons, a member of the Jones family was the starting center at Albany State.
-Caldwell was the third of six brothers to matriculate at the Georgia-based HBCU, hitting campus in 1969 and in his senior year playing for his oldest brother Oliver, who had become the head coach.
+For 18 straight seasons, a member of the Jones family was the starting center for the Albany State Golden Rams basketball team.
+Caldwell was the third of six brothers to matriculate at the Georgia-based HBCU, hitting campus in 1969.
+In his senior year, Caldwell was playing for his oldest brother Oliver, who had become the head coach.
+The pair led Albany State to its first ever SIAC title in 1973.
 Of the six Jones brothers, four moved on from Albany State to the NBA and Caldwell was the most successful of the bunch at the pro level.
-He started in the ABA with the San Diego Conquistadors, getting named an All-Star in 1975 and leading the league in blocks per game twice.
-After the 1976 merger, he signed with the 76ers and played in three NBA Finals, in 1977, 1980, and 1982, including in the latter two as the team’s starting center and leading rebounder before getting traded to Houston as part of the package for Moses Malone.
-While in Houston, Caldwell got a chance to team up with younger brother Major for two seasons, before finishing out his career with stops in Chicago, Portland, and San Antonio, retiring just shy of age 40.
-The four Jones siblings are the only NBA players from Albany State, though the school also produced Mack Daughtry, who spent one season in the ABA in the late ’60s.
+He was an ABA All-Star in 1975, led the league in blocks twice, then later played in three NBA Finals with the 76ers before getting traded to the Rockets as part of the package for Moses Malone.
+The four Jones siblings are the only NBA players from Albany State, though the school also produced Mack Daughtry, who spent one season in the ABA.
 Caldwell was part of the inaugural class of the Albany State Sports Hall of Fame in 1999, with brothers Charles, Major, and Melvin joining him in 2004.

 12) Jimmy Jones (Grambling)

-When the Baltimore Bullets selected him in the second round of the 1967 NBA Draft and the New Orleans Buccaneers took him first overall in the inaugural ABA Draft the same year, the choice was easy for Jones.
-A lifelong Louisianan, he played high school ball in his birthplace, the small town of Tallulah, and then moved on to Grambling State in 1963.
+Drafted in 1967 by both the New Orleans Buccaneers of the ABA and the Baltimore Bullets of the NBA, the choice was easy for Jones.
+A lifelong Louisianan, he was born and raised in the small town of Tallulah, then matriculated at Grambling in 1963.
 A public HBCU in rural Louisiana, Grambling was founded in 1901 by a group of farmers looking to increase higher education amongst Black Louisiana residents.
 Jones carried the torch at Grambling from Willis Reed (who was a senior there when he was a freshman), averaging over 20 points per game while leading the Tigers to three SWAC titles.
-When two pro leagues came calling, Jones knew his heart was in his home state and signed with the Buccaneers.
-He was one of the biggest stars in ABA history, getting named 1st-Team All-ABA three times, an All-Star six times, and finishing as high as second in the league in scoring.
+When two pro leagues came calling, Jones knew his heart was in his home state and signed with the Bucs.
+He was named 1st-Team All-ABA three times, an All-Star six times, and finished as high as second in the league in scoring.
 Jones did eventually suit up for the Bullets for three seasons, starting in ’74-’75, before retiring.
-Though it was once an NBA pipeline, producing not just Jones and Reed but also Aaron James, Larry Wright, and Bob Hopkins, Grambling has not produced an NBA player since 1977.
+Though it was once an NBA pipeline, producing not just Jones and Reed but also Aaron James and Larry Wright, no Grambling alum has reached the NBA since 1977.

 11) Avery Johnson (Southern)

-Like many players on this list, Johnson had an arduous and circuitous route from his HBCU days to NBA stardom.
-Despite leading the NCAA in assists per game in his senior season at Southern, Johnson wasn’t drafted in 1988 and played a stint with the Palm Beach Stingrays of the USBL before signing with the SuperSonics.
-He bounced from Seattle to Denver to San Antonio to Houston and back to San Antonio in his first four seasons, averaging just 3.9 points and 3.1 assists per game over that span, before finally settling in as the starting point guard for the Spurs.
-From there, he developed into one of the steadiest point guards of the ’90s, eventually getting rewarded with a championship with San Antonio in 1999.
-Southern was actually the third college that Johnson attended, as he started out at New Mexico Junior College, then an NAIA school in Oklahoma called Cameron University, before joining the storied HBCU in his native Louisiana.
-In his two years on campus, “The Little General” led the Panthers to back-to-back NCAA Tournaments and became the first player in Division I history to average double-digit points and assists per game in the same season.
-In 2013, the school renamed its court to “Avery Johnson Court” and retired his #15 jersey.
+Like many players on this list, Johnson had a circuitous route from his HBCU days to NBA stardom.
+Despite leading the NCAA in assists per game in his senior season at Southern, Johnson wasn’t drafted in 1988 and played a stint in the USBL before signing with the SuperSonics.
+He bounced from Seattle to Denver to San Antonio to Houston and back to San Antonio in his first four seasons, finally settling in as the starting point guard for the Spurs.
+Johnson developed into one of the NBA’s steadiest point guards in the ’90s, eventually rewarded with a 1999 championship with San Antonio.
+Southern was actually the third college that Johnson attended, as he started out at New Mexico Junior College, then an NAIA school in Oklahoma before joining the storied HBCU in his native Louisiana.
+In his two years on campus, “The Little General” led the Panthers to back-to-back NCAA Tournaments and was the first player in Division I history to average double-digit points and assists per game in the same season.
+In 2013, the school renamed its hardwood as “Avery Johnson Court” and retired his #15 jersey.

 10) Anthony Mason (Tennessee State)